What are the OSHA Guidelines and regulations for Fall Protection?

 Of course, if your loading dock is directly at 48” or above, loading dock fall protection is required.
 There are a number of products available today that enable workers to work safely and efficiently next to the leading edge, while providing them OSHA dock safety equipment.
 Remember, the best plan to address these concerns starts with thinking safely, acting safely, and then implementing barriers to mitigate fall risks.
-For specific products that address loading dock fall protection, check out our industrial removable guardrail system.
+For specific products that address loading dock fall protection, check out our industrial removable guardrail safety railing system.
 This system is in place when needed, but allows the flexibility of removing railing if unloading or loading a flatbed or other special circumstances.
 Loading dock safety gates are always a good idea as well during the transition between trucks arriving and leaving.
 These loading dock safety gates are easily installed and used.

 OSHA Skylight Fall Protection